susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/code/sas/read_me_overuse_job_sequence.txt

 * Job Desc: describe the jobs and sequence required to run jobs
 * Copyright: Johns Hopkins University - SegalLab & HutflessLab 2019
 ********************************************************************
-Order which jobs should be run.
+Order of which jobs should be run.
 If same number is listed twice that means that order does not matter for those 2+ jobs

 Seq   Job Name
   0   read_me_overuse_job_sequence.txt
   1   jhu_build_Claim_IP_ds_project_overuse.sas